Fixing Uneven Wood Color After Sanding in 4 Steps

 wood staining

-After testing the stain, apply the stain using a paintbrush, ensuring no streaks on the surface.
-For better absorption, paint along the direction of the wood grain.
-Check the drying time of your stain indicated on the container’s label before applying the next coat.
+After I’ve tested the stain and am satisfied with its color, I apply it using a paintbrush, taking care to avoid any streaks on the surface.
+I’ve found that painting along the direction of the wood grain leads to better absorption.
+It’s also crucial to check the drying time indicated on the stain container’s label before applying the next coat.

 Useful Tips to Sand Wood Properly